How to use feedback to grow

 3. Hold yourself accountable

-The Accountability Chart in Traction® Tools is a great tool to understand how everyone at your organization fits into the puzzle; but it’s not going to do the work for you!
+The Org Chart in Bloom Growth is a great tool to understand how everyone at your organization fits into the puzzle; but it’s not going to do the work for you!
 Only you can make sure you’re taking the necessary steps to turn feedback into measurable change.